cloudfoundry/docs-bosh/content/links.md

 Additional link providers (called `custom providers`) can be defined for a job through the deployment manifest (or runtime config).
 Each custom provider needs a name and a type.
 The name can not already exist in the release spec.
 Adding a custom provider for a job does not require any changes to the job's release; only deployment manifest changes are needed.

-This feature is available in BOSH versions `v267+`.
+!!! note **Custom Provider Definitions** feature is available with bosh-release v267+.

 In the example below, the job `web` in release `my-app` is now providing a link with name `my_custom_link` and type `my_custom_link_type`.
 This link can be now consumed like any other provided link.